carmineos/fivem-vstancer/README.md

 I am open to any kind of feedback.
 Report suggestions and bugs you find.

 ### Build
 Open the `postbuild.bat` and edit the path of the resource folder.
-If in Debug configuration, the post build event will copy the following files to the specified path: the built assembly of the script, the `config.ini`, the `__resource.lua`.
+If in Debug configuration, the post build event will copy the following files to the specified path: the built assembly of the script, the `config.json`, the `fxmanifest.lua`.

 ### Requirements
 The script uses [MenuAPI](https://github.com/TomGrobbe/MenuAPI) by Vespura to render the UI, ~~it uses FiveM built-in resource dependency, so the script will only work if MenuAPI resource is found and running~~ and comes already with a built assembly so that it's ready to use.